Review and road test of the Audi R8 Coupe

 Cost of Ownership

-As a result, even the V10 Plus variant manages 23.9mpg on the combined cycle.
-Keeping the basic look much the same will protect residual values of previous R8 models, and they were still holding up strong before this second generation model was announced.
+As a result, even the V10 Performance quattro variant manages 21.7mpg on the combined cycle and 295g/km of CO2.
+The rear-driven version improves that to 22.4mpg and 285g/km.
+Keeping the basic look much the same will protect residual values of previous R8 models.

 We're slightly disappointed by the three year 60,000 warranty though, particularly given that the mechanically-identical (and supposedly more temperamental) Lamborghini Huracan comes with a four year unlimited mileage package.
 The three year deal you get with equivalent McLaren and Porsche models is also unlimited mileage too.
 As an option, your Audi Centre will sell you a four year 75,000 mile warranty package; or one lasting for five years and 90,000 miles.